lgarron/folderify/README.md

 # Full options

 ```
-Generate a native-style macOS folder icon from a mask file
+Generate a native-style macOS folder icon from a mask file.

-Usage: folderify [OPTIONS] <MASK> [TARGET]
+Usage: folderify [OPTIONS] [MASK] [TARGET]

 Arguments:
+  [MASK]
-  <MASK>    Mask image file.
+          Mask image file.
 For best results:
           - Use a .png mask.
           - Use a solid black design over a transparent background.
           - Make sure the corner pixels of the mask image are transparent.
 They are used for empty margins.
           - Make sure the non-transparent pixels span a height of 384px, using a 16px grid.
           If the height is 384px and the width is a multiple of 128px, each 64x64 tile will exactly align with 1 pixel at the smallest folder size.

+  [TARGET]
-  [TARGET]  Target file or folder.
+          Target file or folder.
           If a target is specified, the resulting icon will be applied to the target file/folder.
           Else, a .iconset folder and .icns file will be created in the same folder as the mask
           (you can use "Get Info" in Finder to copy the icon from the .icns file).

 Options:
   -r, --reveal
           Reveal the target (or resulting .icns file) in Finder

       --macOS <MAC_OS>
           Version of the macOS folder icon, e.g. "10.13".
 Defaults to the version currently running

       --color-scheme <COLOR_SCHEME>
-          Color scheme — auto matches the current system value [default: auto] [possible values: auto, light, dark]
+          Color scheme — auto matches the current system value

+          [default: auto]
+          [possible values: auto, light, dark]

       --no-trim
           Don't trim margins from the mask.
           By default, transparent margins are trimmed from all 4 sides.

       --set-icon-using <SET_ICON_USING>
           Legacy argument.
 Now ignored.

   -v, --verbose
           Detailed output

+      --completions <COMPLETIONS>
+          Print completions for the given shell (instead of generating any icons).
+These can be loaded/stored permanently (e.g. when using Homebrew), but they can also be sourced directly, e.g.:

+          folderify --completions fish | source # fish

+          source <(folderify --completions zsh) # zsh

+          [possible values: bash, elvish, fish, powershell, zsh]

   -h, --help
-          Print help
+          Print help (see a summary with '-h')

   -V, --version
           Print version
 ```